jdbateman/MemeGen/README.md

 ![Create Meme](/../screenshots/screenshots/MemeGen_screenshot_createwithcamera.PNG?raw=true "Create Meme")

 * Add text to the meme using the keyboard.
-* UIGestureRecognizer is used to manage the keyboard.
+* Memes are created using UIGraphicsGetImageFromCurrentImageContext.
+* Bottom text field is moved when the keyboard is shown/hidden so that it remains visible.

 ### Add Image